 Filing US taxes from South Africa

-Despite the fact that every US citizen and green card holder is required to file a tax return with the IRS even when living abroad, many expatriates still fail to do so.
+Every US citizen and green card holder is required to file a tax return with the IRS even when living abroad.
 Many are unaware of these obligations, thinking that as an expat they do not need to pay or file tax returns in the US.
 You do!

 Tax refunds in South Africa